evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 Generalizable: While implemented for DCGANs, GCANNs can be applied to other adversarial training frameworks like VAEs, conditional GANs, semi-supervised learning, StyleGANs, etc.

 There are some current limitations of the GCANN approach.
 The dampening factors α/β, max_loss_diff threshold, pause thresholds, skip thresholds, skip iterations p, window size gc_lr_window, diversity_weight, and hyperparameters like target_slope_range are treated as global hyperparameters that need tuning for each task.
-An area for improvment would be automatically adapting these hyperparameters on a per-layer or per-batch basis based on the monitored convergence state.
+An area for improvement would be automatically adapting these hyperparameters on a per-layer or per-batch basis based on the monitored convergence state.

 The slope-based adjustment mechanisms allow anticipating divergence by monitoring the loss difference slope against the adaptive slope_threshold and target_slope_range.
 However, the adjustment itself is still reactive to some degree - it corrects for impending divergences after detecting them through the slope monitoring indicators.
 An approach that can foresee divergences even further in advance, before slopes become problematic, could further improve training stability.